-Changes to the regulatory framework introduced by the EML include reforms to market structure and operation (such as the establishment of a wholesale energy trading market), as well as practical reforms (such as licensing procedures).
+Changes to the regulatory framework introduced by the EML include reforms to market structure and operation (for example, the establishment of a wholesale energy trading market), as well as practical reforms (for example, licensing procedures).

-A notable change was the establishment of the Energy Markets Operation Joint Stock Company (Enerji Piyasalar? ??letme Anonim ?irketi, (EP?A?)).
-Under the EML, market operation activities are no longer carried out by the Market Financial Conciliation Centre (as under the EMRA Law), but rather by the newly established EP?A?.
-From the second quarter of 2014 onwards, EP?A? will operate the wholesale electricity markets, including financial conciliation activities for these markets.
+Energy Stock Market (EP?A?).
+A notable change was the establishment of the Energy Markets Operation Joint Stock Company (Enerji Piyasalar? ??letme Anonim ?irketi) (EP?A?).
+Under the EML, market operation activities are no longer carried out by the Market Financial Conciliation Centre (as under the EMRA Law), but rather by the newly established EP?A?
+EP?A? will be authorised to operate the wholesale electricity markets, including financial conciliation activities for these markets.
 Market operation activities are defined under the EML and the right to undertake them becomes subject to obtaining a market operation licence from the EMRA.
-EP?A?' organisational structure and working principles will be defined in secondary regulation, but the EMRA has not announced an expected date for this regulation yet.